zain-x/container/mdContainer/js/Challenges/Challenges/Challenge03.md

 ## Problem Domain

 Write a function called `ReverseCharacters` that takes a single string as input.
-The function should return the string with all characters reversed.
+Without using any built-in methods, The function should return the string with all characters reversed.

 #### Example